 The answer is simple.
 Yoga is the best of both worlds.
 It incorporates resistance training when you’re holding the poses.
 And, it by default increases your heart rate, which covers the cardio side of things.

-Yoga is much more than simply stretching.
+Yoga is much more than just stretching.
 Which is what most people think of when they hear yoga.
-There’s actually studies that show that yoga is exceptional for weight loss.
+Some studies show that yoga is exceptional for weight loss.

 If you’re interested, Beachbody has a great Yoga and Pilates program, called PiYo.
 You can check it out by clicking the link.